Now on Spotify, “Winter Symphony” a delightful four movement piece for winter lovers (and haters) and classical music buffs.

 I have loved winter since I was a young girl.
 I often prayed for snow and felt tremendous joy with every fallen flake when it finally came as if Heaven itself had sent it to me.

-I skated and sledded and loved being out of doors in winter when it was so cold no one else was around.
-You could see your breath and catch it at the same time.
+I skated and sledded alone and loved being out of doors in winter when it was so cold no one else was around.
+When it was so cold you could see your breath and catch it at the same time.

 Virginia summers were filled with wondrous things to fill my childhood like fireflies and thunderstorms and a distinct changing of its four beautiful seasons.
 Springtime in Virginia meant bursting blooms on dogwood and cherry trees and red robins bounce bounce bouncing along in search of a wiggly meal.
 And fall was a painting to show off God’s own glorious, artistic hand as can be seen in the firey gold red yellow pallet of fall.
 Still, scents of summer and sounds of new life in spring were not a part of my soul the way winter had become.
 Winter back easy was also harsh and unforgiving at times so bleak and then the snow would come and everything ugly became transformed into something extraordinary and beautiful.
 Even hard lines became softer when snowed upon so perhaps, for reasons deeply embedded in the wish and longing for my own horrific childhood to become soft and safe and white and innocent again, winter remains my favorite season when I feel most alive.